theonaunheim/surgeo/docs/source/bisg_by_example.rst

    obtain :math:`u(i,j,k)` (probability intermediate) for each race; and then,
-3. Divide the posterior probability of each individual race dividing the intermediate above by the sum of all intermediates to give :math:`q(i \mid j,k)` (the probability of race given a surname and ZIP code).
+3. Divide the posterior probability of each individual race dividing the intermediate above by the sum of all intermediates (normalization constant) to give :math:`q(i \mid j,k)` (the probability of race given a surname and ZIP code).

 Using Surname Data To Obtaining :math:`P(i \mid j)`
 ---------------------------------------------------